foundriesio/docs/source/user-guide/lmp-device-auto-register/lmp-device-auto-register.rst

 .. note::

-   If the process of auto registration is following the fully detached mode, then API token filled here can be a bogus value.
+   If the process of auto registration is following the :ref:`ref-fully-detached` mode, then API token filled here can be a bogus value.
 It only needs this because otherwise the ``lmp-device-register`` will try to do the OAuth flow still.